 - CALTRANS – California Department of Transportation

 Brendan Mullholand, Project Manager for McCarthy Building Companies Inc. says it like this "Farrell Design-Build began working on two of our projects only months before final DSA submission and was able to assemble a complete set of documents and get them approved for use without delay to either project."

 Step 4Construction, Safety & Quality Control

 Once the preconstruction and design work is complete, Farrell delivers a full scope of construction services.
-Farrell will mobilize the appropriate equipment, construction crews, and subcontractors to layout and install ground improvement and deep foundation systems.
-Farrell's engineers work proactively with the construction crew and interact daily during production to ensure the project stays on schedule and within budget.
-Farrell knows how important quality control is to the success of the project and has a structured approach to assure your project will Go Vertical with Confidence®.
+Farrell will mobilize the appropriate equipment, construction crews, and subcontractors to layout and install ground improvement and deep foundations.
+Farrell's engineers work proactively with the construction crew and interact daily during production to ensure the project stays on schedule and in budget.
+Farrell knows how important quality control is to the success of the project and has a structured approach to assure your project will Go Vertical with Confidence!®

-Farrell's safety program consists of the Injury and Illness Prevention Program, Jobsite Safety Plan, Activity Hazard Analysis, and Code of Safe Practices.
+Farrell's safety program consists of the Injury and Illness Prevention Program, Site Safety Reviews, Jobsite Safety Plan, Activity Hazard Analysis, and Code of Safe Practices.
 These policy documents are trained on the first week of hire and regularly reviewed and discussed by all of Farrell's employees.
-Company wide safety refreshers are held at least two times per year to go over new OSHA and California Safety rules and regulations.
+Company wide safety refreshers are held multiple times per year to go over new OSHA and California Safety rules and regulations.